 When President Barack Obama wanted a deejay for his Inaugurations and fiftieth birthday party at the White House, there’s only one person he called.
 When Oprah Winfrey celebrated the opening of her school in South Africa on New Years Eve, there’s only one person she called.
 When Jay Z needed a deejay for his wedding to Beyoncé and his Legends Of The Summer Stadium Tour with Justin Timberlake, there’s only one person he called.
+When Usher sought a support act for his UR Experience Tour, there’s only one person he called.
 When Sean “Diddy” Combs, Naomi Campbell, Anna Wintour, and countless other behemoths of culture want a deejay for their party, there’s only one person they call.

 DJ Cassidy has been at the nexus of music, fashion, and nightlife for over half his living years, becoming the go-to deejay for your favorite rapper, pop star, business mogul, fashion icon, and trendsetter.
-A longstanding bridge between disparate worlds, Cassidy has channeled his diverse experiences and analytic creativity into Paradise Royale, his debut album on Columbia Records.
+A longstanding bridge between disparate worlds, Cassidy has channeled his diverse experiences and analytic creativity into his debut album, Paradise Royale.

-“No matter where I played, who stood in front of me, or what people expected to hear, I grew to view the uptempo Soul music of the late 1970s and early 1980s as the greatest and most universal dance music of all time,” says Cassidy.
-“The classic records of that time put a spirit, emotion, and energy in the air like no other.”
+“No matter where I played and who stood in front of me, I grew to view the dance records of the late 1970s and early 1980s as the greatest and most universal dance music of all time,” says Cassidy.
+“The classics of that time put a spirit, emotion, and energy in the air like no other.”